 Many ceiling, flooring and roofing tiles and their adhesives contained asbestos.

-Asbestos was widely used in home goods, including kitchen appliances, hair dryers, heat-resistant fabrics and paper goods until the late 1970s.
-It was also commonly used in home, school and office building materials in flooring, roofing, insulation and plumbing.
-As older asbestos products in homes and buildings age or are disturbed in renovations, fibers can become airborne and pose a serious risk of asbestos exposure.
+Asbestos was common in homes, schools and offices until the late 1970s.
+It was used in flooring, roofing, insulation and plumbing.
+However, as these products age or get disturbed during renovations, they can release harmful fibers into the air.
+This poses a serious risk of asbestos exposure.

 Common Industrial and Commercial Asbestos-Containing Products